ankitupadhyay889/KashiWashi/README.md

-i ive you a code of contact.css you can add it in your code then run it it woll proper for you...
+you have to add in your static folder con.css fie to work contact page properly code of contact.css you can add it in your code then run it it will work proper for you... i give you in code from name contactfile in reposetory.......